katacek/slack-message/README.md

 ## How to run

 To run the actor, you'll need an [Apify account](https://my.apify.com/).
 Simply create a new task for the actor by clicking the green button above, modify the actor input configuration, click Run and get your results.
-To get the **Slack token**, please follow instructions on [Slack help center](https://slack.com/intl/en-cz/help/articles/215770388-Create-and-regenerate-API-tokens)).
+To get the **Slack token**, please follow the instructions on [Slack help center](https://slack.com/intl/en-cz/help/articles/215770388-Create-and-regenerate-API-tokens)).

 ## API